stefanZorcic/Hurricane_CNN/README.md

 IF YOU DO NOT HAVE THE MINIMUM SYSTEM REQUIRMENTS PLEASE DO NOT ATTEMPT RUNNING THE CODE.
 IT WILL CRASH YOUR SYSTEM.

 Python Module "Tensorflow" is optimized with GPU's, hence to improve preformace consider switching the GPU of your system.

+Files labeled "yes" and "no" should be in the same directory as the program file, if they are outside the directory the program will not run.

+Do not edit any file name, the file names are vital for the program to run, editing the file names will result in the program not running.

 Upon running the code a GUI will appear, be paitent it will appear.
 When the GUI appears 3 inputs will be on the right of the map, the recommended values are below.
 The only datatype that should be entered into the inputs are integers >1 and <1000.